 The requirements for the Night Classes are the same as for the Day Classes, but Night Students will not be required to present drawings from the Head, except in the Concours, which for them will be held at night.
 There will be no Still-life Concours for night students.
 Participation in the annual Concours of both the Antique and the Life and Head Courses will also be required from students in Painting and Sculpture as follows : Drawing from the Figure on paper of Academy size, Painting from Head, Modelling from Life, Composition, Drawing from Cast, and Painting from Still-life.
 In the cases of Perspective and Anatomy, there will be examinations by the Instructors of these classes.
-13
+In the School of Architecture the awards will be based on work in the Life or Antique Courses as well as upon the Problems in Design.